-- For AI in aeronautical systems, SAE International, a global association of engineers and related technical experts in the aerospace, automotive and commercial vehicle industries,43 is developing standards products on foundational concepts and certification processes.
-EUROCAE, a European non-profit that develops standards for European civil aviation, also has a working group on AI. - For AI in ground vehicle applications, SAE also has standards in progress. - For Al in healthcare (where regulatory requirements can make standards especially critical, as in the recently finalized HTI-1 rule44), the Consumer Technology Association has published a variety of standards on topics such as foundational definitions and characteristics, bias, and data management and is working on more.
-ISO and IEC have also published healthcare-related standards addressing topics such as medical electrical equipment employing autonomy, risk management, and quality management systems for AI/ML in medical devices.
-IEEE has several standards related to AI in healthcare.
-The Association for the Advancement of Medical Instrumentation has published a technical report on risk management in AI for medical devices.
-Finally, Integrating the Healthcare Enterprise has published "profile" standards that specify the application of base standards to health care use cases. - For Al in finance, X9, an ANSI-accredited developer of financial services standards, has started an AI study group aiming to identify areas where standards are or could be needed to safeguard financial, infrastructure and user data,45 and two standing working groups assigned to work on AI issues. - For AI in biotechnology, American Type Culture Collection has begun work on standards and is looking to develop authenticated reference data for use in training AI models.
+- For AI in aeronautical systems, SAE International, a global association of engineers and related technical experts in the aerospace, automotive and commercial vehicle industries, 41 is developing standards products on foundational concepts and certification processes.
+EUROCAE, a European non-profit that develops standards for European civil aviation, also has a working group on AI. - For AI in ground vehicle applications, SAE also has standards in progress. - For Al in finance, X9, an ANSI-accredited developer of financial services standards, has started an AI study group aiming to identify areas where standards are or could be needed to safeguard financial, infrastructure and user data, 43 and two standing working groups assigned to work on AI issues. - For AI in biotechnology, American Type Culture Collection has begun work on standards and is looking to develop authenticated reference data for use in training AI models.